 In December 2023, Georgia was granted EU Candidate status by the European Council.

-In October 2024, alleged irregularities and fraud in the Georgian parliamentary elections led to a protracted political crisis and protests.
+In October 2024, alleged irregularities and fraud in the Georgian parliamentary elections led to a political crisis and protests.

 Basketball is a team sport played on a rectangular court...

-Ukraine is a large country in Eastern Europe second only...
+Ukraine is a country in Eastern Europe the second-largest on...

 The Union of Soviet Socialist Republics USSR existed from to...

-Germany officially the Federal Republic of Germany is a Central...
+Germany officially the Federal Republic of Germany is a nation...